 Learn the often neglected stories of women in science with these 52 engaging capsule biographies!
 Spanning centuries of courageous thinkers, author Rachel Swaby celebrates women whose specializations range from biology to physics to engineering, from famous names like Sally Ride and Ada Lovelace to lesser-known women like Stephanie Kwolek and Chien-Shiung Wu.
 While each individual's biography runs for only a few pages, Swaby has done an impressive job of conveying the essence of each scientist's life and work into the profiles, while her light tone urges readers to learn more about each of these groundbreaking women.

-Jump on the Magic School Bus with Ms. Frizzle for a hands-on introduction to the principles of chemistry!
+Jump on The Magic School Bus Rides Again with Fiona Felicity Frizzle for a hands-on introduction to the principles of chemistry!
 This bus-shaped science kit includes instructions for 51 experiments, from plating copper to making slime to measuring pH.
 Aside from common household items, all the supplies necessary are includes, as well as a pair of goggles — safety first!
 Plus, it includes a data notebook so your little scientist can record the results of their experiments and what she wants to find out more about.

 Learn some cool chemistry in your own kitchen with this fun set!
 This non-consumable basic chemistry set uses household products to perform a number of safe and fun experiments, including making bubbling "lava," color-changing chemicals, and more.
 The set includes essential lab equipment including a beaker, test tubes, goggles, and more.
 Plus, the included journal encourages young scientists to write, draw, and think about their discoveries.
 For more science kits from this line, visit our Nancy B.'s Science Club Collection.